 But remember—you’re performing all of these tasks in a totally new care setting and location, which can make the day-to-day all the more exhilarating.

 How long does it take to become a travel nurse?
-Well, that depends on a few different factors, but in most cases, at least one year of RN experience is typically required before you can apply to be a travel nurse.
+Well, that depends on a few different factors, but first candidates must earn an associate degree in nursing (ADN) or a bachelor of science in nursing (BSN) to qualify.
+After obtaining your degree most facilities require at least one year of RN experience before you can apply to be a travel nurse.

 Let’s take a quick look at the education requirements and qualifications you’ll need.